 Holiday Film Favorites we can (Mostly) Agree On

-1. Babes in Toyland (With Laurel and Hardy): We tried watching the Drew Barrymore/Keanu Reeves version of this film and the internet rebelled by shutting down our twitch account temporarily.
+We tried watching the Drew Barrymore/Keanu Reeves version of this film and the internet rebelled by shutting down our Twitch account temporarily.
 We will take that as a sign to stick with the real classics.

-2. Rudolph the Red-nosed Reindeer (claymation): Doesn’t the abominable snowman get kicked in the *ahem* snowballs in this movie?
+Doesn’t the abominable snowman get kicked in the *ahem* snowballs in this movie?
 Maybe don’t kick an abominable snowman in the snowballs.
-I feel like that’s the moral here.
+I feel like that’s the moral of the story here.

-Trading Places makes me long for days past because it takes place in Philly.
-Go makes me harken back to college when I first watched it, and reminds me of other old-school holiday gatherings where it was viewed as a less-than-wholesome Christmas film.
-And ROCKY IV.
-It does not get more ‘nostalgia’ than that.”
+Harken back to college when I first watched it, and reminds me of other old-school holiday gatherings where it was viewed as a less-than-wholesome Christmas film.
+And

 Home Alone makes me cry when his groceries break his bags or or when he looks at his family photos.